sharivan/XSharp/README.md

 This project aims to recreate an engine very similar to the SNES Mega Man X trilogy.
 You can test the executable version of this project by downloading the current release accessing https://github.com/sharivan/XSharp/releases.
 You will need the .NET 7.0 or newer to run this program.

+A video showing the version v0.2.1-alpha released on March 23, 2023 can be watched at https://www.youtube.com/watch?v=5SOOVi5R4s8

 You can control the X using the following keys:

   - X: Dash.